 David Emmerling moved to adjourn at 6:36 PM.
 Kelly seconded the motion and the board adjourned.

-Minutes of the June 9, 2025 meeting were reviewed.
-Kellie moved to approve the minutes.
-John seconded the motion, which passed.
+Minutes of the April 23 meeting were reviewed.
+Cindy moved to approve the minutes with the header corrected to specify the April meeting.
+Kelly seconded the motion, which passed.

-Purchase Orders were reviewed.
-Kellie moved to approve the purchase orders.
-John seconded the motion, which passed.
+State aid expenditures were reviewed.
+Cindy moved to approve the expenditures.
+Kelly seconded the motion, which passed.

 Old Business